smartmobilefactory/SMF-Fastlane-Commons/setup/README.md

 This lane uploads the symbolication files to sentry. :arrow_up:

 #### `smf_upload_to_appcenter`
-This lane uploads the IPA to App Center if a `appcenter_id` is given for the build variant in the Config.json. :arrow_up:
+This lane uploads the IPA to App Center if an `appcenter_id` is given for the build variant in the Config.json. :arrow_up:
 ```
  "live": {
        "variant": "productionRelease",